MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Labs/LAB[PL-900]_MXXLab03_Power_Automate.md

 Throughout this course you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab, you will create Power Automate flows to automate various parts of the campus visits.
+In this lab, you will create Power Automate flows to automate various parts of the campus management.

 High-level lab steps
 ======================